🇸🇦 33 Spectacular Facts about Saudi Arabia

 31. There’s still an imbalance in the working world.

 Female participation in the labor-force is one of the lowest in the world, only in 2012 were they allowed to work in places such as lingerie shops.

 32. Saudi’s labor force is mainly from overseas.

 Saudi Arabia is highly reliant on expatriates; over half of the labor force is foreign.
 This has caused issues in many different ways, one being that the burial of non-Muslims is strictly forbidden on Saudi soil.
 This rule has since been slightly relaxed.

 33. Many buildings have been destroyed for an interesting reason.

 Under Saudi rule an estimated 95% of Mecca’s historic buildings, thought to be over a thousand years old, have been demolished as Saudi Wahhabism does not tolerate idolatry and so sought to destroy any revered historical and religious places of significance to discourage this.

-Do you have any interesting or fun facts about Saudi Arabia we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any fun facts about Saudi Arabia?
+Share them in the comments below!